 For the linearly polarised excitation, the condensate spin is affected by the size of the optical trap.
-We have observed a transition from pinned linear polarisation $(DOP \approx 1)$ to depolarised $(DOP \approx 0)$ state depending on the size of confining potential and pumping power.
-The effect is attributed to the interplay between a place-dependent in-plane polarisation splitting and condensate-reservoir interactions.
-The local birefringence of the sample splits the orthogonal linear polarisation states making the condensate adopt one of them.
+We have observed a transition from pinned linear polarisation (DOP $\approx 1$ ) to depolarised (DOP $\approx 0$ ) state depending on the size of the confining potential and pumping power.
+The effect is attributed to the interplay between a location-dependent in-plane polarisation splitting and condensate-reservoir interactions.
 Shrinking the optical trap leads to the increased overlap and interactions of the condensate and excitonic reservoir.
-Interactions destabilise the spinor, which is evidenced in the depolarisation of the condensate PL in integrated measurements.
-Numerical simulations demonstrated that, in this case, interactions weaken the spin phase space attractor (pinning), resulting in stochastic spin fluctuations on the equatorial plane of Poincare Sphere.
+Interactions destabilise the spinor, which is evidenced by the depolarisation of the condensate PL in integrated measurements.
+Numerical simulations demonstrated that, in this case, interactions weaken the spin phase space attractor (pinning), resulting in stochastic spin fluctuations on the equatorial plane of the Poincare Sphere.
 These findings are corroborated by the recent experimental work of Baryshev et al. [8].
-We also report spin limit cycles in the condensate, which are indirectly observed as depolarisation of the emission at bigger pumping power.
+Moreover, the observed depolarisation of the emission with the excitation power for the elliptically polarised pump indirectly evidenced the spin limit cycles in the condensate.
+Similar spin effects were observed for the excitation with Gaussian spot.
+However, the increased polariton-exciton reservoir interactions destabilised the spin and lowered the integrated DOP of the condensate.

 The obtained results shed light on the physics of polariton condensate spin, offering ways of controlling it by means of the excitation geometry, excitation laser power and polarisation.
 This will allow for the on-demand generation of the polariton spin state, which can be utilised for future spinoptronic devices and for generating spin polariton networks.
+Note that this study was implemented for the condensate in the ground state of the confining potential.
+The condensate in the excited trap states [28] or expanded condensates [152] could have more intriguing properties and form a subject for further research.

-We have observed a highly polarised (up to $\text{DOP} \approx 1$) condensate having elliptical or circular polarisation with defined handiness.
-However, the control of the linear polarisation was so far out of reach.
-In the next Chapter, we will address this hurdle and propose the way of the linear polarisation engineering in the confined polariton condensates.
+However, the control of the linear polarisation in the optically trapped condensate was so far out of reach.
+In the next Chapter, we will address this hurdle and propose a way of linear polarisation engineering in polariton condensates.